 The claim value of the "rcdi" claim key is a JSON object with a set of JSON key/value pairs.
-These objects correspond to each of the elements of the "rcd" claim object that require integrity protection with an associated digest over the content referenced by the key string.
+Each "rcdi" claim key/value pair corresponds to each of the elements of the "rcd" claim object that require integrity protection with an associated digest over the content referenced by the key string.
 The individual digest of different elements of the "rcd" claim data and URI-referenced external content is kept specifically separate to allow the ability to verify the integrity of only the elements that are ultimately retrieved, downloaded, or rendered to the end user.